AdobeDocs/campaign-standard.pt-BR/help/designing/using/designing-from-scratch.md

    **Antes de copiar o conteúdo**

-   1. No email original, identifique as seções reutilizáveis das seções que serão exclusivas para cada email que você enviará.
+   1. Em seu email original, identifique as seções reutilizáveis das seções que serão exclusivas para cada email que você enviará.
-   1. Salve todas as imagens e ativos que deseja usar.
+   1. Save all the images and assets that you want to use.
-   1. Se você estiver familiarizado com HTML, divida seu conteúdo HTML original em diferentes partes.
+   1. If you are familiar with HTML, split your original HTML content into different parts.

 - **[!UICONTROL Video]**

-   Use este componente para inserir um vídeo em seu email.
+   Use this component to insert a video in your email.

-   Insira o componente de vídeo em um componente de estrutura do email e insira o link de vídeo no **[!UICONTROL Component Settings]**.
+   Insert the video component into a structure component of your email and enter the video link in the **[!UICONTROL Component Settings]**.

 - **[!UICONTROL Image]**

-   Use este componente para inserir uma imagem em seu email.
+   Use this component to insert an image in your email.

-   Insira o componente de imagem em um componente de estrutura e clique em Procurar para carregar um arquivo de imagem do computador.
+   Insert the image component into a structure component and click browse to upload an image file from your computer.

 - **[!UICONTROL Social]**

-   Use este componente para inserir links para páginas de mídia social em seu email.
-Você pode selecionar em quais links deseja exibir e o tamanho do ícone deles em **[!UICONTROL Component Settings]**.
+   Use this component to insert links to social media pages in your email.
+You can select which links you want to display and the size of their icon in **[!UICONTROL Component Settings]**.

 - **[!UICONTROL Carousel]**

-   1. Arraste e solte o **[!UICONTROL Carousel]** componente dentro de um componente de estrutura.
+   1. Drag and drop the **[!UICONTROL Carousel]** component inside a structure component.
    1. Navegue para selecionar imagens do seu computador.
    ![](assets/des_carousel_browse.png)